KatherineMichel/digital-commonplace/README.md

 https://zenodo.org/record/3707008#.XtxQKRNKh0t | JavaScript: The First 20 Years | Zenodo

+https://www.freecodecamp.org/news/react-native-firebase-tutorial/ | How to Build a React Native App and Integrate It with Firebase

+API
+HTTP API Docs
+https://twitter.com/kennethreitz/status/1201593376015040512 | ☿ Kenneth Reitz on Twitter: "Who do you think has the best HTTP API documentation?" / Twitter https://twitter.com/simeonfranklin/status/1265804748013268992 | Simeon Franklin on Twitter: "What API explorer or documentation generator do you like?
+I know about eg SwaggerUI or sourcegraph/prototools. #LazyWeb" / Twitter https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/ | Best practices for REST API design - Stack Overflow Blog

 https://github.blog/2020-06-22-promote-consistency-across-your-organization-with-workflow-templates/ | Promote consistency across your organization with workflow templates - The GitHub Blog